Louisiana's Novel 'Subscription' Model For Pricey Hepatitis C Drugs Gains Approval

 "We anticipate that other states will want to strike their own deal with these manufacturers for these drugs," said Boston University health economist Rena Conti.
 "It will likely be replicated, not just for hepatitis C but for other types of conditions as well."

-She says the state is not "reinventing the wheel" with this plan — and from a public health perspective, that's a good thing.
+Conti says the state is not "reinventing the wheel" with this plan — and from a public health perspective, that's a good thing.
 She points to hospitals that make bulk purchases of certain drugs used in emergency medicine, which both lowers the price and guarantees supply.

 "The other great precedent here is Vaccines for Children that provides upfront payment and assurance of coverage for vaccine manufacturers in exchange for lower prices," she says.
 That's a program that has been around for decades.